abbbi/virtnbdbackup/README.md

    as floppy or cdrom devices (which arent part of the backup).

 `Note:`
-> Kernel, UEFI or NVRAM files are not handled at the moment.
+> If missing, Kernel, UEFI or NVRAM files are restored to their original
+> location as set in the virtual machine configuration.

 A restored virtual machine can then been defined and started right from the restored directory: